“Stylish but comfortable self-catering apartments in the vibrant Prenzlauer Berg district (sleeping 1-4)”

 - The lack of signage out front means you really feel like you live here - plus you get all the conveniences of home

-- While the apartments are immaculate, the building itself is a work in progress (due for completion end 2018); lifts are being added and the front hallway is getting a new look
+- While the apartments are immaculate, the building itself is a work in progress (due for completion end 2018)

 - It’s an old – and partially residential – building, and noise carries, whether it’s children in the courtyard or a blaring radio.
 But triple-glazed bedroom windows ensure a good night’s sleep